Eczema Treatment & Management Online

 What is eczema?

 Eczema, also known as atopic dermatitis, is a chronic skin condition characterised by dry, itchy, and inflamed skin.
-It affects around one in three Australians at some point in their lives and is particularly common in children, though many adults continue to experience flare- ups throughout their lives.
+The Australasian College of Dermatologists adult management consensus estimates that atopic dermatitis affects 10–15% of the Australasian population — up to 2.8 million Australians — and is particularly common in children, though many adults continue to experience flare-ups throughout their lives.

 Symptoms include dry and sensitive skin, intense itching, red or inflamed patches, rough or scaly areas, and in some cases, oozing or crusting.
 Eczema commonly affects the face, hands, inner elbows, and behind the knees, but can appear anywhere on the body.